Asnières-sur-Seine: Public transport

 Asnières-sur-Seine is served by three stations on Paris Métro Line 13: Gabriel Péri, Les Agnettes, and Les Courtilles, the last named being the terminus of the line.

 Line 1 of the Île-de-France tramway also serves the metro station at Les Courtilles, connecting it to Noisy-le-Sec.

-Trains on Lines J (Gisors) and L (Cergy) of the Transilien Paris-Saint-Lazare suburban rail network call at Asnières-sur-Seine station, while those on Line L (Cergy) also serve Bois-Colombes station which lies just outside the western limit of the commune.
+Trains on Lines J (Gisors) and L (Cergy) of the Transilien Paris-Saint-Lazare suburban rail network call at Asnières-sur-Seine station, while those on Line J (Gosos) also serve Bois-Colombes station and those on Line L (Cergy) also serve Bécon-les-Bruyères station which lie just outside the western limit of the commune.

 A number of bus routes – lines 140, 165, 175, 177, and 276 – run through Asnières and connect it to its neighbouring communes.

 Roads

 Car traffic in Asnières is difficult.
 Most of the traffic is on the banks of the Seine around the city.
 The crossing of the Asnières bridge is extremely crowded and slow during peak hours.
-The Grand rue Charles-de-Gaulle then the Avenue d'Argenteuil are also difficult to pass because serving Bois-Colombes and northern towns.
+The Grand rue Charles-de-Gaulle followed by the Avenue d'Argenteuil are also impractical as they also deserve Bois-Colombes and northern towns.
 Moreover, the city has very few parking spaces, and garages and private parking spaces are scarce and expensive.

-Between 2010 and 2013, there was a development plan to change the streets of the city being one-way and become practicable in both directions for bicycles.
+Between 2010 and 2013, there was a development plan to change the one-way streets of the city to become two-way for bicycles.